 NOTE—For example, rule e) in 11.2.3.7 (Receive operation for STAs in PS mode) describes one operation for a WUR non-AP STA to receive group addressed frame.

 A WUR non-AP STA shall maintain a BSS Parameter Update Counter.
 The WUR non-AP STA shall update the value of its BSS Parameter Update Counter to the Counter subfield contained in the latest WUR Operation element received from the WUR AP with which it is associated.
-A WUR non-AP STA that receives the Counter subfield of the Type Dependent Control field in a broadcast WUR Wake-up frame that contains a value that is different from the value of its BSS Parameter Update Counter shall follow the procedure defined in 11.2.3.15 (TIM Broadcast) to attempt to receive the Beacon information. (#Ed)
+A WUR non-AP STA that receives the Counter subfield of the Type Dependent Control field in a broadcast WUR Wake-up frame that contains a value that is different from the value of its BSS Parameter Update Counter shall follow the procedure defined in 11.2.3.15 (TIM Broadcast) to attempt to receive the Beacon information. (#Ed) In this case, the WUR non-AP STA may be in the doze state until the time indicated by the next TBTT.(#2691)